Ashok Singhal

-Ashok Singhal (27 September 1926 – 17 November 2015) was the international working president of the Hindu organisation Vishva Hindu Parishad (VHP) for over 20 years and in charge of the Ayodhya Ram Janmabhoomi movement.
+Ashok Singhal (27 September 1926 – 17 November 2015) was an Indian activist and the international working president of the Hindu organisation Vishva Hindu Parishad (VHP) for over 20 years and in charge of the Ayodhya Ram Janmabhoomi movement.
 He was replaced in the Vishva Hindu Parishad in December 2011 following a long bout of diminishing physical health.
 Succeeded by Praveen Togadia, Singhal suffered ill-health but was working till a month before his death.